jojomale/lonesam/README_private.md

 Documentation
 =================
-To view the HTML-Documentation open thiS file  in a browser:
+To view the HTML-Documentation open thi file

-data_quality_control/docs/build/html/index.html
+(in SVN-repository) in a browser:

+station_quality_control/trunk/data_quality_control/docs/build/html/index.html